wharfkit/docs/antelope/Asset.md

 ### Working with Integers

-All storage and mathmatical operations use Integers.
+All storage and mathematical operations use Integers.
 The `Int64` value of an asset is stored as the `units` property on every asset.

 ```ts
 const balance = Asset.from("10.0000 FOO")